AjuSingh/Redis-Go/README.md

 - Special thanks to the Go and Redis communities

 ---
-Made with ❤️ using Go
+Made with ❤️ using Go and Docker